Fakout64/Bluetooth_MK/README.md

 Configurations to the boot.sh added, automatic reconnection with host devices that are near and trusted

+Changed the setup.sh to make sure that --noplugin=input is only added once incase it already exist

 ## Step 1: Setup

 ```bash